ZiTAL/youtube-php-cli/README.md

 ## LICENSE ##

-All the code that I have writed has GPL 3.0 license
+All the code that I have written has GPL 3.0 license

 ## ESKERRAK ##